aojea/TODO/README.md

 ## HOWTO use it

+**Note** Current versions is missing configuration parameters and listening port and database connection are hardcoded values.

 1. Compile the code with `go build`
 2. Install and initialize the MariaDB database with the script create_db.sql `mysql -u root -ppassword --default-character-set=utf8 < create_db.sql`